AppacheAZ/Stockholm/README.md

 # Stockholm
 This is a 42 Cybersecurity-Bootcamp project.
 Encryption and decryption of files using a 128-bit key in CBC mode.
+This project create a docker container, a safe environment to test the program, where the user can use the program stockholm.py to encrypt and decrypt files.

 ## Project description